Ernest Louis, Grand Duke of Hesse

 Ernest Louis (Ernst Ludwig Karl Albrecht Wilhelm; 25 November 1868 – 9 October 1937) was the last Grand Duke of Hesse and by Rhine, reigning from 1892 until 1918.
+A grandson of Queen Victoria, he was known as a patron of the arts and founded the Darmstadt Artists' Colony.
+He married Princess Victoria Melita of Edinburgh and later Princess Eleonore of Solms‑Hohensolms‑Lich.
+During World War I he served at Kaiser Wilhelm II's headquarters and was deposed in the German revolution of 1918–1919.

 Early life

 Ernest in 1879 with his grandmother Queen Victoria and sisters Victoria, Elizabeth, Irene and Alix two months after the deaths of their mother and youngest sister.
 All are wearing mourning clothes.